Become a savvy traveller. 50 Travel Tips to guide you through your adventures.

 Take a ‘city explorer’ bus trip to get your bearings when arriving in a new city.
 It’s a great way to familiarise yourself with the city and learn about it’s main attractions.

 We often head to the highest lookout point to get an look at the city from the highest vantage point.
-It’s often an exhilarating sight and a great opportunity for a photo-moment or a ‘we were here’ selfie for Facebook and Instagram!
+It’s often an exhilarating sight and a great opportunity for a ‘we were here’ selfie for Facebook and Instagram!

 The weather is always out of our control but there are plenty of activities to do which will be out of the rain and still be a whole lot of fun.